t-shao/-Hackintosh-OMEN_by_HP_Laptop_15-ce0xx/README.md

 #### Audio
 - Working
     - analog audio including speaker, headphones, and internal microphone array
+    - digital audio through USB-C port
 - Not working
-    - external microphone
+    - external microphone (not tested)

 #### Network
 - Working
     - wired Ethernet
     - USB network tethering
-    - Intel wifi and bt (still in early process)
+    - Intel WiFi and BT (quite stable, currently support system wifi management interface and partial Continuity features including Handoff and Universal Clipboard)
 - Not working
-    - stock Realtek wireless and bluetooth adapter
+    - stock Realtek wireless network and bluetooth adapter

 #### I/O
 - Working
     - USB ports (including Type-C)
-    - touchpad (support multi-finger gestures and ForceTouch simulation)
+    - touchpad (support multi-finger gestures and ForceTouch simulation, need some changes in the kext config)
     - card reader? (not tested)
 - Not working
-    - miniDP, HDMI ports (on dGPU)
+    - miniDP, HDMI ports (via dGPU)

 ## Instructions
 1. Disable the CFG Lock of the motherboard (see guide in directory 'Disable_CFG_Lock')
-2. Copy(replace) 'BOOT' and 'OC' under 'EFI' directory of this repo into the 'EFI' directory of your ESP(EFI) partition.
+2. Copy (replace) 'BOOT' and 'OC' under 'EFI' directory of this repo into the 'EFI' directory of your ESP (EFI) partition.
 3. Adjust the kexts and OpenCore config file depending on your hardware configuration.

 ## Notes